Happiness in the Pursuit

 Within the books that challenge our assumptions.

-I've begun to suspect that the happiest people are not necessarily those who arrive first.
+I have begun to suspect that the happiest people are not necessarily those who arrive first.

-They're the ones who genuinely enjoy the journey of understanding, creating, questioning and growing.
+They r the ones who genuinely enjoy the journey of understanding, creating, questioning and growing.

 In that sense, perhaps curiosity is its own form of happiness.